 Six months after coming off warfarin, I ran into trouble again.
 While cycling up one of the passes in the Ride the Rockies event, I felt weak and breathless.
 When my wife saw me at the top of the pass, she knew something was wrong , because I had already acclimated to the altitude.
 A subsequent ultrasound back home showed a new clot in my left leg and signs of a previously undetected clot in that same leg.
 A contrast CT showed no PEs, or blood clots in my lungs.
 Bilateral, recurrent DVTs meant I would need to be on anticoagulants for life.
 After struggling for a year to manage INR readings, I transitioned to a new oral anticoagulant, but I had to stop taking low-dose aspirin after a minor GI bleed.

 Considering my past, I feel quite lucky.
 Compression socks minimize calf swelling, and I don’t have any pain.
 I still ride my bicycle, but I try to be cautious.
-I limit miles on hot days, my medical ID notes that I am taking an anticoagulant, and I carry a clot kit with me in case of injury.
+I limit miles on hot days, my medical ID notes that I am taking an anticoagulant, and I carry a clot kit with me in case of injury to help control bleeding, or until medical attention can be provided, if needed.

 If you are reading my story and think you might have a DVT, get checked.
 If you are recovering from a DVT/PE, then don’t stop hoping for a return to normal activities.
 Let’s hope that we don’t have more clots, and that the clot kit stays sealed in its pouch.